 Directed Reading Program

 The Directed Reading Program (DRP) is an opportunity for Princeton undergraduates to work one-on-one with a graduate student for a semester-long independent project (note: this program is not for course credit).
-The program is open to undergraduates of any year and major who are interested in exploring a mathematical topic in-depth over the course of a semester.
+The program is open to undergraduates of any year and major interested in exploring a mathematical topic in-depth over a semester.
 Participating in the DRP is a great way to explore mathematics and discover/pursue your personal interests.
 Students who are new to math or who are underrepresented in the mathematics community are especially encouraged to participate.